microsoft/WhatTheHack/060-AzureContainerApps/README.md

 1. Automate deployment with DevOps
 1. Explore traffic splitting and scaling
 1. Monitor container apps
-1. Undertand authentication and identity with container apps
+1. Understand authentication and identity with container apps

 ## Challenges